Obama budget seeks boost for military, domestic programs

 It is the latest salvo by the Democratic president lobbed at a Congress controlled by the opposition party, and follows a defiant State of the Union address last week that critics said betrayed an unwillingness to seek compromise.

-Obama maintained that tone during remarks to congressional Democrats in Philadelphia, promising not to remain on the sidelines during the last two years of his presidency and urging lawmakers to be unapologetic about backing progressive policies.

-"Let's make sure that we end this across-the-board sequester," he said.
-"Let's make sure we're funding the things that we know help American families succeed."

-The White House hopes it can find common ground with Republicans to prevent sequester cuts from going back into full force when the next fiscal year begins on Oct.
+The White House rejects that criticism and hopes Obama can find common ground with lawmakers from both parties to prevent sequester cuts from going back into full force when the next fiscal year begins on Oct.
 1.

 Obama's budget, which is as much a political document as a fiscal road map, would do that by trimming "inefficient spending programs" and eliminating tax loopholes, a White House official said.
 It proposes a roughly 7 percent spending jump over the sequester limits.